 The rink is maintained by hand.
-We were told there isn't a Zamboni to clear the ice.
-It's all done the old fashioned way of pushing machines with meticulous care.
+We were told there wasn’t a Zamboni to clear the ice.
+It’s all done the old-fashioned way of pushing machines with meticulous care.

 Ottawa Events in Winter

 When planning a visit to Ottawa in winter, it is a good idea to plan your trip around Winterlude.
 This nearly three-week event is an Ottawa institution that has plenty of fun outdoor attractions from ice sculptures, markets, vendors and ski races.

 Winter Activities Near Ottawa

 If you are fascinated with Canadian Wildlife, Parc Omega is the place to see it!
 Parc Omega is a 2200 acre natural habitat for Canadian and Arctic Wildlife.
 Visitors can self drive through the park to witness animals like the arctic fox, arctic wolf, bison, caribou, and elk.

 Visiting in winter is the best time to see Canadian wildlife because that is when they are most active.
 Arctic animals love the cold and to see them play on a blanket of snow is breathtaking.

 A visit to Parc Omega was such a highlight of our visit to Ottawa, we’re going back next year to see it again in the summer and autumn.